RannieryDias/LRChallenge/README.md

 ## How to run it

-The project is Test-oriented, to run it, you'll have to use an IDE,  i highly recomend [Eclipse IDE](https://www.eclipse.org/downloads/)
+The project is Test-oriented, to run it, you'll have to use an IDE,  I highly recomend [Eclipse IDE](https://www.eclipse.org/downloads/)
 - To run it, open the project with your IDE
 - Open the project
 - Then run the ReceiptTest.java